-Get a lawsuit loan in Michigan from Delta Settlement Funding to help you care for your family as you wait for a settlement from the courts or your insurer.
+Get a lawsuit loan in Michigan from Rapid Lawsuit Funding to help you care for your family as you wait for a settlement from the courts or your insurer.
 Don’t take low compensation because you are broke.

 - Qualify quickly

 - Receive cash within 24 hours

 Are you struggling financially with a pending personal injury lawsuit in Michigan?

 You are not alone.
 Victims of personal injuries usually file lawsuits in courts, hoping to receive enough compensation to offset the damage caused by accident.
 But in many cases, they end up incurring even more costs as the lawsuit goes on.

 By their nature, personal injury lawsuits in Michigan tend to stretch on for a while as both sides try to argue their cases.
 For plaintiffs like you, that can mean weeks and weeks of waiting, which usually coincides with ballooning living costs.
 Some plaintiffs find themselves out of work due to the personal injury, while others find themselves running out of cash.

 Even when the lawsuit is own, and a settlement is set aside, it can take weeks before a plaintiff can see the money.
 In cases that involve insurance companies, such as personal injuries from auto accidents, the wait is even longer since insurance companies tend to stall their negotiations on purpose.
 At the end of the day, you end up accepting a much lower payout than you deserve.

 Rapid Lawsuit Funding tries to offset that problem.
 With its pre-settlement loan, personal injury victims like you in Michigan can afford to wait out any negotiations without asking for early but low payouts.
 Our lawsuit loan helps you take care of your family, and other immediate needs such as medical costs as your lawsuit are deliberated.